jteerice/jteerice.github.io/_posts/2020-05-06-pwnable-fd.md

 }
 ```
 We need to pass in a string that will be converted into an integer and subtracted by 0x1234.
 The difference will be used as a file descriptor to be read from.
 The easiest to work with would be fd=0, which is for stdin.
-Then we can type the string to be compared to "LETMEWIN\n"; by pressing enter in stdin we'll be supplying the `\n`.
+Then we can submit the string to be compared to `LETMEWIN\n` by typing `LETMEWIN` into stdin and pressing enter--which appends `\n`.

 ```
 fd@pwnable:~$ echo $((16#1234))